victor-shepardson/audiovisual-feedback/README.md

 note that audio device and ffmpeg location are currently hardcoded in setup()

-builds with Win 7 / Code::Blocks / oF 0.8.4, needs support for opengl 3
+builds with Win 7 / msys2 / oF 0.9.3, needs support for opengl 3.2

 ## use